iamgaru/gspotify/README.md

 - Limit the number of results displayed
 - Color-coded output for better readability
 - Interactive menu mode for easier searching
+- Return to menu option after viewing search results
+- Short flag alternatives for all options

 ## Installation